COUNTERMAN v. COLORADO

 Facts/Syllabus

 Billy Raymond Counterman, who is diagnosed with a mental illness, believed he was conversing with a musician via Facebook messages, though the musician never responded.
-Ultimately, the musician canceled some shows and obtained a restraining order, and law enforcement arrested Counterman based on his messages though he did not contact the musician while the restraining order was in effect.
-Counterman disclaimed any actual intent to make a threat, but the jury was instructed that his actual mental state was irrelevant and concluded that Counterman’s messages were threatening.
+From 2014-2016, he sent hundreds of Facebook messages to C.W., a local musician.
+Each time C.W. tried to block him, Counterman created a new Facebook account.
+Several of his messages envisaged violent harm.
+C.W. stopped walking alone, declined social engagements, canceled performances, and eventually contacted the authorities.
+Ultimately, the musician obtained a restraining order, and law enforcement arrested Counterman based on his messages, although he did not contact the musician while the restraining order was in effect.

 To stop the punishment and chilling of hyperbolic expression, including political speech, FIRE submitted an amicus curiae brief to the Supreme Court of the United States in the case of Counterman v.
 Colorado.
 FIRE’s brief argues that “true threats,” which are outside the First Amendment’s protection, should only be found where there is evidence of the speaker’s specific intent to threaten.
-The alternative—a general-intent standard—holds speakers accountable for their statements when they had no intention of causing harm, if a so-called “reasonable person” would deem the statements threatening.
+The alternative — a general-intent standard — holds speakers accountable for their statements when they had no intention of causing harm, if a so-called “reasonable person” would deem the statements threatening.

 Importance of Case